atareen/mpathic/docs/source/install_issues.rst

 Fix
 ~~~
-We recommend installing `GCC <https://gcc.gnu.org/install/>`_, as this satisfy both Non-Python MPAthic
+We recommend installing `GCC <https://gcc.gnu.org/install/>`_, as this satisfies both Non-Python MPAthic
 dependencies (i.e. Cython and pymc).
 In addition to official instructions, GCC can be obtained easily on
 macOS via `homebrew <https://brew.sh/>`_::